 The basic purpose of rate design is to implement a set of rates for each rate class - residential, commercial, and industrial - that produces revenues to recover the cost of serving that rate class.
+Through this process, similar customers are grouped into separate rate classes based on similar service characters and usage profiles.
+In this way, the cost incurred to provide service to the entire class can be determined through detailed studies using sound cost-causation principles.
+This way, individual rate components for the class can be developed to ensure sufficient revenue is collected to recover those costs.
+In designing these individual rate components, it is very important to accurately identify fixed and variable costs.
+If fixed costs are assigned to a variable usage rate component, then usage can drive over or under recovery of cost as well as send the wrong price signals to customers.
 In practice, rates are not based on an individual customer's cost to serve, rather similar customers are accumulated into rate classes, and the total cost to serve all of the customers in that rate class is allocated equally across all of the customers in that rate class.